PLP-MERN-Stack-Development/mern-final-project-vinolago/PRESENTATION-GUIDE.md

 **Demo Script:**

 **Part 1: User Journey - Buyer (2 minutes)**

 1. **Homepage**
    - "This is our landing page with clear call-to-actions"
 2. **Sign Up/Login**

    - "Users can quickly create an account or log in"
    - "We use Clerk for a smooth authentication experience"

 3. **Dashboard**

    - "After logging in, users see their personalized dashboard"
    - "Shows active transactions, wallet balance, and recent activity"

 4. **Create Transaction**

    - "Let's create a new transaction"
    - "Enter title, description, amount, select seller, set due date"
    - "Click Create Transaction"

 5. **Fund Escrow**
-   - "Now I'll fund the escrow using our integrated Paystack payment"
+   - "Now I'll fund the escrow using our M-Pesa STK Push payment"
-   - "Enter card details, complete payment"
+   - "Enter phone number, complete payment on your phone"
    - "Funds are now securely held in escrow"

-**Part 2: Real-time Features (1 minute)**
-6. **Real-time Updates**
+**Part 2: Real-time Features (1 minute)** 6. **Real-time Updates**

 - "Notice how the status updates in real-time using Socket.IO"
 - "Both parties receive instant notifications"
 - "Transaction timeline is automatically updated"

-**Part 3: Transaction Management (1 minute)**
-7. **Transaction Details**
+**Part 3: Transaction Management (1 minute)** 7. **Transaction Details**

 - "View complete transaction information"
 - "See timeline of all events"
 - "Communication history"

 8. **Complete Transaction**
    - "As a buyer, I can approve the work and release payment"
    - "Funds instantly transfer to seller's wallet"
    - "Both parties receive confirmation"

-**Part 4: Additional Features (1 minute)**
+**Part 4: Additional Features (1 minute)** 9. **Wallet**
-9. **Wallet**

 - "Check wallet balance"
 - "View transaction history"
 - "Withdraw funds to bank account"

 10. **Responsive Design**
     - "The application is fully responsive"